Our guide to demonstrating equivalence between delivery methods.

 |Reliability Estimates||The reliabilty of a test form refers to the internal consistency of the scores.
 That is, how much variance is there across the questions?
 It’s a technical estimation, and there are numerous accepted methods.
 The most common one is Cronbach’s Coefficient Alpha.|

 The greater the volume of data, the better, but that volume may be dependent on time constraints.
 A psychometrician can help you identify the minimum test volumes required to have enough data to produce stable results.

-A notable difference in the passing rates of centre delivered vs. remotely invigilated exams would cause the biggest concern, but a psychometrician could drill further down into the data by looking at different demographic groups to try and determine possible causes of any discrepancies.
+A notable difference in the passing rates of center delivered vs. remotely proctored exams would cause the biggest concern, but a psychometrician could drill further down into the data by looking at different demographic groups to try and determine possible causes of any discrepancies.

 The data can be presented in a way that’s easily understandable and digestible to your audience, and is as much about providing reassurance about a new delivery method as it is about being able to defend any appeals around results.
 By carrying out this kind of reporting, credentialing bodies guard themselves against any perceived negative impact of changing the method of delivery.

 As more and more tests are taken remotely, gathering qualitative candidate feedback after taking a test will also be key in helping organizations to get their processes – and their communication with test takers – right.